SQream/sqream_docs/guides/operations/configuration.rst

 Recommended Cloud and Pacemaker Configuration File
 =====================================
-When setting the Cloud and Pacemaker configuration file, the following settings must be used:
+When setting the Cloud and Pacemaker configuration files, the following settings must be used:

 * **useConfigIP** - ``true``
 * **machineIP** - ``<public IP>``

-.. warning:: When setting your Cloud configuration, you must provide your **public IP** for the ``machineIP`` parameter.
+.. warning:: When setting your Cloud and Pacemaker configuration files, you must provide your **public IP** for the ``machineIP`` parameter.

 Changing Settings Temporarily